 Compared to other countries like Australia, Canada, UK or USA, the course fee structures in New Zealand is very less.

-The New Zealand Qualifications Authority (NZQA) provides assistance regarding quality assurance and choosing a course to both the local and International students.
+The New Zealand Qualifications Authority (NZQA) provides assistance in quality assurance and choosing a course to both the local and international students.

 Although a developed country, New Zealand provides a quiet and peaceful atmosphere suitable for the dissemination of knowledge.

 Need More Details About Studying in New Zealand?

 From international rankings, eco-friendly politics to perfect university life, New Zealand has managed to attract lakhs of international students with its unique reputation.
 Study in New Zealand can offer an overseas student a wealth of opportunities and memories because of its amazing everyday student life.

 The number of students in a class at a New Zealand university will probably be smaller but this will definitely ensure that each student is given personalised attention that is usually not the case in other countries.

 Another thing that sets aside New Zealand universities is the culture of challenging and questioning teachers.
 All students are expected to think outside the box and participate in debates and class discussions that further lead students to think innovatively.
 Every university in the country makes sure that its staff is dedicated to making a student’s time successful and stress-free.
 International students in NZ are also protected by a Code of Practice that sets standards for every institution to meet in assisting international students.

 As a student, you may stay in a hall of residence which is considered the best option for someone who is new to the country.
 This further provides them wider scope to engage in a diverse range of university sports including cricket, rugby, hockey and more.